Conservation and Community. Together.

 Working in partnership to bring native habitats back to life.

-The Blue Mounds Area Project is made up of over 225 members who are passionate about bringing the landscapes of south-central Wisconsin back to their native, beautiful glory.
+We support a community of over 150 members who are passionate about bringing the landscapes of south-central Wisconsin back to their native, beautiful glory.
 Partnership, cooperation, learning and growing together are essential and fun aspects of this group.